kitsec-labs/kitsec-core/README.md

 # Reporting Bugs and Contributing

-If you encounter any bugs or would like to suggest new features, please create an issue on the GitHub repository.
-Contributions are also welcome!
-If you would like to contribute to Kitsec, please create a pull request on the GitHub repository.
+If you encounter any bugs or would like to suggest new features https://github.com/kitsec-labs/kitsec/issues/new

 # Disclaimer